EngineHub/WorldGuard/REGION-BUY-SELL.md

 the way WorldGuard stores owner lists).
 If last line is `#`, it's replaced with region dimensions (width×length×height, which is *xzy* in terms of Minecraft coordinates).

+Permissions required for signs are the same as for textual commands.

 If sign is created successfully, its first line is colored with color set in `register.signs.tag-color` (default is `'DARK_BLUE'`, any color